entropy-flux/TorchSystem/README.md

 ...
 ```

 This is a simple example of how to build a training system using the framework.
-Since services can be called by their name, you can easily write a REST API with CQS or a CLI interfaces for your training system.
+Since services can be called by their name, you can easily write a REST API with CQS (Command Query Segregation) or a CLI interfaces for your training system.
 The possibilities are endless.

 ## License